-For government managed property, contact the managing authority.
+For government-managed property, contact the managing authority.
+Parks managed by the Commonwealth and links to their managing authorities are listed https://parksaustralia.gov.au/here.
+Collecting elsewhere is managed by the relevant State or Territory government.
+See individual state or territory websites for details.
 In addition, do not remove plants from an area without permission and do not plant anything anywhere (outside the school grounds or permitted area) without permission.